Dr. Mark Barner

 - Dunleavy Hall, Room 338

-Dr. Barner has been chair of the Communication Studies Department since 2000 and an associate professor at Niagara University since 1995.
+Mark Barner, Ph.D. is an associate professor in the Communication and Media Studies Department at Niagara University.
 He earned his bachelor of arts in Journalism from Lock Haven University of Pennsylvania and his master of science degree in Communication from Clarion University of Pennsylvania.
 He received his Ph.D. in Mass Communication from Ohio University in 1995.

-Classes which Barner teaches include Media Writing, Video Production, Film & Culture, Special Topics in Desktop Publishing, and Senior Seminar in Mass Communication.
-He is the faculty moderator for Niagara University Television, a student-run video production club.
+Dr. Barner teaches classes including Media Writing, Video Production, Film & Culture, Introduction to Digital Media Production, and Senior Seminar in Mass Communication.
+He is the faculty moderator for The Ridge Report, a student-run video production club.

 Dr. Barner's interests include research on children's educational television, science fiction and horror cinema, and short video documentary production.
 He won a Video Production Grant from the Niagara Arts Council to document the efforts of Western New York women in the defense industries during World War II.
 Production Soldiers: Western New York's Working Women of WWII, the resulting video documentary, pays tribute to the 18 million women who entered the work force at home during WWII.
 By 1943, the number of women employed in Western New York defense industries almost doubled from its pre-war figure.
 Women played a vital role in producing aircraft, parachutes, engines, machine guns and many other war-related supplies.
 Decades before the so-called women’s liberation movement, these women were breaking gender-based boundaries and gaining a foothold in male-dominated professions.

 Dr. Barner has published articles in the Journal of Broadcasting & Electronic Media, and Communication Research Reports; and a chapter in the text, Educational and Psychological Research.